elham1996/Word2Vec/README.md

 To use saved model:

-	1-Use pip install -r req.txt file to install all python libraries.
+	1- Use pip install -r req.txt file to install all python libraries.

-	2- Used the pretrain model and add the world you search for it.
+	2- Use the pretrain model and add the world you search for it.